Two Gestational Sacs – What It Means | Clear Pregnancy Facts

 Expecting multiples demands adjustments beyond standard prenatal care:

-• Nutrient Focus: Increased protein intake supports fetal growth; iron prevents anemia common in twin pregnancies.
+• Nutrient Focus: Increased protein intake supports fetal growth; iron and folate needs may be especially important because anemia is more common in twin and triplet pregnancies.

-• Avoidance: Limit caffeine intake strictly; avoid alcohol completely.
+• Avoidance: Limit caffeine based on your clinician’s guidance; avoid alcohol completely during pregnancy.

 Regular moderate exercise approved by your doctor can improve circulation and reduce swelling but always listen to your body’s signals carefully when carrying twins.